-Task 1.1 Development of a management
+Task 1 Development of a management framework

-framework

 The first task is to outline a management structure to allow efficient coordination of all contractual, financial and administrative aspects of the Design Study.
-This will be completed within the first 4 months of the project, although the management network created will continue, through the various

-WP leaders, to monitor milestones, ensuring that deliverables are produced on time.
+This will be completed within the first 4 months of the project, although the management network created will continue, through the various WP leaders, to monitor milestones, ensuring that deliverables are produced on time.

-Task 1.2 First year report
+Task 2 First year report

-To be completed in the 12th month, this document will summarize the work done in all WP, and will compare progress against milestones and deliverables.
+To be completed in the 12th month, this document will summarize the work done in all WP, and will compare progress against milestones and deliverables, and outlining any conclusions that can be drawn.